gritzko/replicated.cc/concepts/unicode.md

 **A good standard is 80/20 and final.**

 Consider Ethernet.
-It was blasted by critics for its simplicity - and it won the world.
+Critics blasted it for its simplicity - and it won the world.
 IPv4?
 Same story.
 Or, consider HTTP 1.1.
 Very simple, won the world.